James Bond — and other movie characters that your horse plays remarkably well - Horse & Hound

-As the annual Oscars circus highlights, human acting talent is something to be celebrated.
-However, we’ve all come across horses and ponies that perhaps embody popular movie characters much better, says Ploy Radford
+We’ve all come across horses and ponies that perhaps embody popular movie characters — do any of these ring a bell?

 1. Cruella de Vil (101 Dalmatians)